Use of force in international law: Humanitarian intervention

 In recent years several countries have begun to argue for the existence of a right of humanitarian intervention without Security Council authorization.
 In the aftermath of the Kosovo crisis in 1999, the UK Foreign Secretary asserted that, "In international law, in exceptional circumstances and to avoid a humanitarian catastrophe, military action can be taken and it is on that legal basis that military action was taken."
-It is very difficult to reconcile this statement with the UN Charter.
+It is difficult to reconcile this statement with the UN Charter.
 When NATO used military force against the Yugoslav state, it did not have authorization from the Security Council, but it was not condemned either.
 This is because veto-wielding countries held strong positions on both sides of the dispute.

 Many countries oppose such unauthorized humanitarian interventions on the formal ground that they are simply illegal, or on the practical ground that such a right would only be ever used against weaker states by stronger states.
 This was specifically shown in the Ministerial Declaration of G-77 countries, in which 134 states condemned such intervention.
 Proponents have typically resorted to a claim that the right has developed as a new part of customary law.